GrapeCity/ComponentOne-ASPNET-MVC-Samples/HowTo/Gauge/Gauge101/readme.txt

-﻿ASP.NET Core MVC Gauge 101
+﻿ASP.NET MVC Gauge 101
 ---------------------------------------------
-This sample shows how to get started with ASP.NET Core MVC's C1 Gauge controls.
+This sample demonstrates how to get started with ASP.NET MVC's Gauge controls.